Do you say sight words or high frequency words? And does it really matter?

 The easiest way to encourage independence at a center is to use similar worksheet styles.
 When every activity is different, kids can get confused.
 And when kids get confused at a station they tend to interrupt small group lessons to find out what to do.

 Just by changing the theme of the activity, you have a whole new activity with a new look.
 But because the structure of the activity is the same, your kids will know what to do.

 Test drive a theme

 Would you love to try out a set of themed activities for yourself?
 Click on the button below and it will be sent straight to your inbox.

 If you’d love a pack of editable sight word activities for your classroom, you can find it in my TPT store.
-Just click the picture below.
+Just click this link or the picture below.

 Want a more comprehensive sight word pack?
 The Editable Sight Word and Spelling Program combines the pack above with 38 editable games, data monitoring sheets, editable sight word cards, word lists, and much more.
 Click HERE to see it or click on the image below.